y-mx-b/onebook/Documentation/Bookmark Manager/BookmarkManager.md

 func sync() {...}
 ```

 A function used to sync browser bookmarks with Onebook's bookmarks.
+Not
+yet implemented.

 ## Extensions